norm/suited/documentation/suitfile.markdown

         then use `script/bootstrap`.
 If not, use `bootstrap`.
       * Ruby and gems are not automatically initialised if either `bootstrap` script exists, you must do this yourself.
+      * For remote directories (eg. `github:norm/suit:setup/antirsi/`) only `Brewfile`, `bootstrap` and `crontab` are checked for, as setting up from a directory like this is expected to setup tools, not full-blown code repositories.

   * **other suitfiles**